-The Company leases office space from BBVA NY Branch under cancellable lease.
+The Company leases office space from BBVA NY Branch under a cancellable lease.

-The Company has service level agreements with BBVA, Bancomer, Peru, and Colombia by which the Company acts as agent on behalf of each affiliate in fixed income securities transactions and/or swap derivative transactions.
+The Company has service level agreements with BBVA, Mexico, Peru, and Colombia by which the Company acts as agent on behalf of each affiliate in fixed income securities transactions and/or swap derivative transactions.

-The Company also has a service level agreements with BBVA by which the Company acts as agent on behalf of the Parent in loan portfolio services and swaps/derivatives activity.
+The Company also has service level agreements with BBVA by which the Company acts as agent on behalf of BBVA in loan portfolio services and swaps/derivatives activity.